alexsexton/kitchen-sink/Readme.md

 A lightweight and complete framework for projects.

+First run `bower install` then `sudo npm install` to load bower components and node modules.

 ## To Do

-Partial out SCSS into folders (partials/common/components) Load in JS components
+Partial out SCSS into folders (partials/common/components) Extend the variables.scss file to include all possible components.
-Finish everything

 ## Key Points

 Lean, standards compliant and accessible re-usable code and components.
 CSS classes with consistent and relevant naming conventions.
 Should work down to IE7 - it'll hopefully degrade nicely.

 ## HTML